We Have Never Been Woke: Available In Stores Now!

 Chapter 2: The Great Awokening(s)

 Since 2010, there has been a rapid shift in the rhetoric, beliefs, institutional norms, and political behaviors of symbolic capitalists.
 These shifts are actually a ‘case’ of something.
 In fact, looking at some of the same indicators we can use to substantiate and track the contemporary “Awokening” we can see that there were three similar periods of rapid cultural and moral change over the course of the 20th century.
 By comparing and contrasting the current ‘Great Awokening’ with previous episodes we can gain important insights into questions like, “Under what circumstances do these Awokenings come about?
 When and why do they end?
 What, if anything, do they tend to change?
 If and how does one Awokening inform the next?”
 This is the project of Chapter 2.
+A key finding of that chapter is that, although these periods of Awokening are often defined in by struggles over social justice, very little tends to change for these periods with respect to those who are genuinely marginalized and disadvantaged in society: they are struggles largely constrained to elite spaces, with stakes that are primarily relevant to elites.

 Sections: